For more up to date information about wildfires from LRAPA, please follow us on Twitter or our Facebook pages.

-August 2017Smoke from the Whitewater Fire and more northern wildfires in Washington and Canada are impacting our local air quality.
+September and August 2017Smoke from fires around Lane County and the state, fires from Northern California, and more northern wildfires in Washington and Canada are impacting our local air quality.
 Particulate matter levels are hovering between "Unhealthy for Sensitive Groups" and "Unhealthy" levels.
 With the high temperatures in the 100s, we are also seeing higher than normal summertime Ozone levels.

 Air quality in Lane County is not expected to clear completely until the wildfire season is over.
 For more information about smoke form current fires, please visit:

 Here are the recommendations from the Lane County Public Health Officer, Dr. Patrick Luedtke, to reduce impacts to health during this prolonged period of poor air quality.

 We experienced very heavy wildfire smoke impacts on the 22nd - 24th with strong winds from the east.
 Wildfire smoke from Eastern Oregon and SE Washington pushed up the Lane County AQI to levels reaching "Unhealthy" and "Very Unhealthy."